Karl Pulotu-Endemann

 Karl Pulotu-Endemann is a Samoan-born, New Zealand-based academic, nurse and fa'afafine and is called by Te Ara: The Encyclopedia of New Zealand "one of New Zealand's best-known and most honoured fa'afafine".

-Pulotu-Endemann moved to New Zealand as a child in 1959.
+Pulotu-Endemann was born in 1950 and moved to New Zealand as a child in 1959 for an education.

 After training initially as a psychiatric nurse, Pulotu-Endemann became a health consultant on the Pacific Health issue, and created the Fonofale Model of Pacific Health has been accepted by the Mental Health Commission of New Zealand.

 As an educator, Pulotu-Endemann rose to be associate-head of Manawatu Polytechnic's Nursing and Health Studies (now UCOL).

 In 1990, Pulotu-Endemann became one of only two Pacifica Justice of the Peace in New Zealand.